A Manager of the Exmo Bitcoin Exchange Has Been Kidnapped In Ukraine - Slashdot

 So all police needs to do is to follow back the chain of transactions from the first such legitimate merchant back to the first legal entity who would not want to reveal the source of the money, and jail them, either for money laundering, or for the theft of the money.

-Re:Kidnapping will be back in style (Score:4, Insightful)
+Re:Kidnapping will be back in style (Score:5, Insightful)

 Cryptocurrencies do not make "untraceable money drops" more easy - on the contrary, if you transfer such money from some legitimate account to that of a criminal, every future use of that money is recorded in detail in the "distributed ledger", ready to be used for investigation now or in 30 years.